bluekvirus/Stage.js/implementation/HOWTO.md

 ```
 alias: `Application.editor.rule()`.

+**Tip:** We included the [`validator-js`](https://github.com/chriso/validator.js) library for you in the framework through `dependencies.js`.
+You can use it as a base to implement your validations faster and easier.

 ###Compound
 Sometimes you need to build a compound editor with more basic editors than the number of values collected.
 You can do this by assigning a view **definition** to the editor configure:
 ```